mirrexagon/espressobin-nix/README.md

 The bootloader image produced by this repo is currently only for ESPRESSObin V7 1GB!

+The reason for this is that different boards have different memory layouts, and the memory layout is current hardcoded to the V7 1GB board.

 ## Extra steps after flashing
 1. Load default U-Boot environment with `env default -a`.